-We are a group of people working together to work at being and doing church in creative new ways.
+We are a group of people working together at being and doing church in a spirit of creativity and welcome.

 Gathered.
 We believe we can do things together that cannot happen alone.
 We believe isolation operates in human lives to separate us from others.(Matthew 19:20; Acts 2:1-14)

 Authenticity.
 We are real with God.
 (Psalm 51) We strive to "speak the truth in love" (Ephesians 4:15), with each other, and live lives of integrity around how we speak and live with others.

 Teamwork.
 Every believer is created for ministry, valued for ministry, authorized for ministry, and needed for ministry.
 All are invited, through their gifts to be of service to others.
 We value doing things in teams rather than alone.
 (1 Cor 12; Romans 12; Ephesians 4:7-16)

 Hospitality.
 Every piece of the church's life is invitational.
 No part of it exists more as a mission than other parts.
 The way we do all of church together is hospitable in its nature.
 Our core area of hospitality is our small group ministry.
 (Acts 2:46,47)

 Excellence.
 We try to put forth our best efforts.
 (2 Timothy 2:15)

 Relevance.
 We believe the way we do church, the forms we communicate with, are an essential part of communicating to those we are trying to engage with the gospel.
 (1 Corinthians 9:22,23)

 Invitational.
 All our life as a church body is invitational.
 We are doing this out of a love of God, and a desire to reach others with the good news of Jesus.
 (Matthew 28:16-20; John 1:46)